-Assault & Battery cases can range from simple bar fights, confrontations, and domestic disputes to more serious offenses such as sexual battery or malicious wounding claims with a deadly weapon.
-The most common type of assault & battery offense is often considered as a simple assault.
-Such an offense is considered a class 1 misdemeanor criminal offense punishable by a maximum of 12 months in jail if convicted.
-In Virginia, the crime of assault and battery is actually two different types of offenses.
+Assault & Battery cases can range from simple bar fights, confrontations, and domestic disputes to more serious offenses such as a sexual battery or malicious wounding claims with a deadly weapon.
+The most common type of assault & battery offense is classified as a class 1 misdemeanor criminal offense.
+An assault & battery can be a felony depending upon the seriousness of injuries, prior record, or if the victim is a member of a protected class such as law enforcement.

-A domestic Assault & Battery offense is also another very common type of Assault & Battery and is prohibited according to Va Code Section 18.2-57.2.
-A domestic Assault & Battery is an Assault & Battery that is committed against a family or household member.
-It is also a misdemeanor unless the defendant has prior convictions for domestic assault & battery.
-Family and household members include spouses, former spouses, parents, children, grandparents, grandchildren, siblings, in-laws who live in the same house, people who have children together, and people who live together or have lived together in the past year.
+The domestic violence assault & battery offense is a common type of assault & battery according to Va Code Section 18.2-57.2.
+Domestic violence, assault & battery is committed against a family or household member.
+It is a misdemeanor criminal offense unless the defendant has prior convictions.
+Family and household members include people with children who have lived together in the past year.

 Self-Defense & Defense of Others in an Assault & Battery Case

 Self-defense and the defense of others are common defenses to assault and battery cases.
 Self-defense does not allow one to use as much force as he wants to defend himself.
 The force used in self-defense must be reasonably compared to the threat the other individual poses.
 To establish self-defense, an accused must generally show a threat of unlawful force or harm against them and a real, honest, perceived fear of harm.
 The doctrine of self-defense does have several other limitations.